Snapshot

 How do I apply?

-2. Once nominated by Cornell, complete an external application specifically for exchange students Schools typically admit the students nominated by exchange partners, but you must complete this process for them to review your application and offer you a place.
+1. Once nominated by Cornell, complete the external application for exchange students provided by the partner.
+Schools typically admit the students nominated by exchange partners, but you must complete this process for them to review your application and offer you a place.
+The timeline for nominations varies greatly by program; you will hear from your Education Abroad Advisor or the program itself when it is time to apply externally.